Modern B2B marketing – it’s like a game of pinball

 Building the modern demand centre

 Our ongoing multi-channel initiative for Oracle’s “Digital Bank of the Future” is an example of how an always-on “demand centre” can enable brands to extend reach and deepen penetration.
 At its core is a research programme which draws on the expertise and clout of a community of leading thinkers in the banking space.
 The nurture programme comprises hands-on digital bootcamp events, videos, blogs, infographics and an online digital banking benchmark tool; it harnesses email, paid media and social channels to deliver engaging and informative insights.
-As a result, Oracle has been able to tap into a highly relevant new audience and generate pipeline worth $25 million.
+As a result, Oracle has been able to tap into a highly relevant new audience and generate pipeline worth $26 million.
+Read the case study here.

 Think people, not platforms